DMTF/Redfish-Service-Validator/README.md

     pip3 install pyinstaller

-From a Windows system, the following command can be used to build a Windows executable file named _Redfish_ServiceValidator.exe, which will be found in dist folder:
+From a Windows system, the following command can be used to build a Windows executable file named `RedfishServiceValidator.exe`, which will be found in dist folder:

     pyinstaller -F -w -i redfish.ico -n RedfishServiceValidator.exe RedfishServiceValidatorGui.py